The investigation of psychedelic drugs for their medical benefits is attracting investors. How does the leading US drug agency feel?

 Doblin added that he perceives the FDA as a regulatory agency willing to put science over politics when it comes to the medical benefits of psychedelics.
 MAPS is investigating the use of MDMA as a method of psychotherapy for patients with post-traumatic stress disorder.

-In 2017, this psychedelics-based method was granted a “breakthrough therapy” designation by FDA in a move that represented a change in the drug authority’s perspective.
-MAPS has said in the past that it expects its Phase 3 trials sometime in 2021.
+In 2017, this psychedelics-based method was granted "breakthrough therapy" designation by the FDA in a move that represented a change in the drug authority's perspective.

 MAPS is a non-profit organization that is not looking to change its status anytime soon.
 While the group does take donations, investors looking to play the market are interested largely in public companies.

-Similar to MAPS, the investigation from Compass Pathways has also received support from the FDA.
-In 2018, the company confirmed the receipt of a “breakthrough therapy” designation from the FDA for its study of treatment-resistant depression (TRD) using psilocybin.
+Similar to MAPS' method, the work done by Compass Pathways has also received support from the FDA.
+In 2018, the company confirmed the receipt of "breakthrough therapy" designation from the FDA for its study of treatment-resistant depression (TRD) using psilocybin.
 In November 2021, Compass Pathways reported positive topline data from a completed Phase IIb clinical trial of psilocybin therapy for TRD.
 The company also announced that it is beginning a Phase II psilocybin therapy trial for post-traumatic stress disorder.

 Significance of changing mentality on psychedelics

-In 2019, Psychedelic Support highlighted the fact that the FDA and National Institutes of Health had commented on the medical benefits associated with psychedelics-based treatments.
+A report by Psychedelic Support highlights the fact that the FDA and National Institutes of Health have commented on the medical benefits associated with psychedelics-based treatments.

 "The message was clear.
 The FDA will evaluate risk-benefit profile of psychedelic substances in the same way as other investigational drugs," the report indicates.

-According to the report, the agency outlined its requirements for clinical trial designs, highlighting the following specifications:
+According to the report, the agency's requirements for clinical trial designs highlight the following specifications: